Mikopet/mikopet.dev/blog/_posts/2021-02-28-kill-insects-with-bisect.md

 In 27 seconds... without touching anything!
 That is a remarkable debugging process!

+This can only work because the test running process returns an exit code every time, and git can decide that it is good or bad.
+Usually, `exit code 0` is `good`, the others are `bad`.

 Well, in your case:

 > You always need to dive deep into the _cause and effect_.